jkzorz/jkzorz.github.io/_posts/2020-02-29-contour-plots.md

 library(metR)
 ```

-ggplot2 is used for plotting the underlying coloured surface, reshape2 is used for manipulating the data, and metR is an extension to ggplot2 that adds the contour lines and numbers.
+ggplot2 is used for plotting the underlying coloured surface, reshape2 is used for manipulating the data, and metR is an extension to ggplot2 that adds the contour lines and labels.

 Next you have to read in your data.
 Ideally your data will be in the "long" format already, where you will only have one column for each of your three variables (x, y, and z).
 See below: